beeware/.github/CODE_OF_CONDUCT.md

 ## Scope <a name="scope"></a>

 This Code of Conduct applies within all community spaces, including GitHub, the BeeWare Discord server, and in-person events, such as conferences, meetups, and sprints.
 It also applies when an individual is officially representing the community in public or other spaces.
 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

+Behavior outside of official BeeWare spaces may also be considered as supporting evidence for a report if that behavior establishes a pattern, or represents a potential risk to the BeeWare community.

 ## Attribution <a name="attribution"></a>